DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/DOCUMENTS/Functional acknowledgement outbound.md

 When a Trading partner requires a Functional Acknowledgement for sent EDI files, the following is required:
 1. Create document [Template](../Setup/DocumentTypes/File%20templates.md) for Functional acknowledgement outbound.
-2. If required, create Setting profile for the Functional acknowledgement outbound.
+2. If required, create [Setting profile](../Setup/DocumentTypes/Setting%20profiles.md) for the Functional acknowledgement outbound.
 See below.
 3. Add the Functional acknowledgement outbound document type to [Trading Partner’s](../Setup/Trading%20partners.md) Outgoing documents and Enable.
 4. On each applicable incoming documents for the [Trading partner](../Setup/Trading%20partners.md), set **Acknowledgement** to _Yes_.

 ## Setting profiles

+Users can access the form by navigating to **EDI > Setup > Document types** and filtering/selecting the **Functional acknowledgement outbound** document. <br>
+See [Setting profiles](../Setup/DocumentTypes/Setting%20profiles.md) for more details on how to create a Setting profile.

 **Field** 	                                | **Description**                     | **Options/example**
 :--------------------------------           |:------------------------------------|:------------------------------------